nexus-uw/edge-lambda-url-authorizer/README.md

 # edge-lambda-url-authorizer
-npm pkg to sigv4 sign cloudfront viewer requests to lambda function urls with IAM auth
+npm pkg to sigv4 sign cloudfront viewer requests to [Lambda Function URLs with IAM auth](https://docs.aws.amazon.com/lambda/latest/dg/urls-auth.html)

+# why?
-this lets us limit the lambda function url to only be invoked though the configured cloudfront distribution (ie:  custom domain, caching policy, WAF, edge routing, etc)
+- can limit the Lambda Function URL to only be invoked though the configured cloudfront distribution. enabling one to add the following to their function
+ - custom domain
+ - caching policy
+ - AWS Shield + WAF protection
+ - edge routing,
+ - etc
+- apply an iam resource policy (handy for cross account access)
+- better security than just a hardcoded secret http header shared
+- appsec compliance scanners may not 'like' exposed endpoints without authentication enabled. using a cloudfront distribution can help address this 'vulnerability'

 # how to use